Reduction#

 A = mtd['number-of-peaks'].extractY().max()

-constraints =';constraints=(0<A<{},0<sigma<{})'.format(2*A,r_cut/3)
+constraints =',constraints=(0<A<{},0<sigma<{})'.format(2*A,r_cut/3)

-function = 'name=UserFunction,Formula=I*(erf(x/(sqrt(2)*sigma))-sqrt(0.5/atan(1))*(x/sigma)*exp(-0.5*(x/sigma)^2))'
+function = 'name=UserFunction,Formula=A*(erf(x/(sqrt(2)*sigma))-sqrt(0.5/atan(1))*(x/sigma)*exp(-0.5*(x/sigma)^2))'

 EstimateFitParameters(Function=function+constraints,